 Air and Missile Defense Radar (AMDR)

-• The AMDR system must be capable of operating in different environments and mission regimes against a wide variety of potential targets and profiles.
-A scalable radar design with improvements in power, sensitivity, and resistance to natural and man-made environments over current radar systems is needed for multi-mission capabilities.
+AN/SPY-6(V)1 is capable of operating in different environments and mission regimes against a wide variety of potential targets and profiles.
+A scalable radar design with improvements in power, sensitivity and resistance to natural and man-made environments over current radar systems is needed for multi-mission capabilities.

 In June 2009, after full and open competition, the program awarded three AMDR-S/RSC concept study contracts to Lockheed Martin, Raytheon and Northrop Grumman.
 Each of the three contractors developed concepts for AMDR showing the major subsystems and expected features of the AMDR Suite.
 The Concept Studies phase concluded December 2009.
-In September 2010, three Technology Development (TD) contracts were awarded to refine each contractor’s design concepts developed during the Concept Studies phase and to also mature key technologies.
-The program completed TD contracts in September 2012 and released a Request for Proposals for the E&MD Phase in June 2012.
+In September 2010, three Technology Development (TD) contracts were awarded to refine each contractor's design concepts developed during the Concept Studies phase and to also mature key technologies.
+The program completed TD contracts in September 2012 and released a Request for Proposals for the Engineering and Manufacturing Development (E&MD) Phase in June 2012.
 Offeror proposals were received in July 2012 and the program office conducted an exhaustive and comprehensive review of proposals.
-AMDR successfully completed Milestone B in Sep 2013 and was authorized for entry into the Engineering and Manufacturing Development (E&MD) Phase and designated an ACAT ID program in the Acquisition Decision Memorandum, dated 4 October 2013.
+AMDR successfully completed Milestone B in Sep 2013 and was authorized for entry into the E&MD Phase and designated an ACAT ID program in the Acquisition Decision Memorandum, dated October 4, 2013.
 The E&MD contract was awarded to Raytheon in October 2013.

 |Point Of Contact|